-From the documents of record and the testimony and exhibits received at the public hearing conducted on March 14, 2019, the Zoning Board of Appeals of Champaign County finds that:
+From the documents of record and the testimony and exhibits received at the public hearing conducted on March 11, 2021, the Zoning Board of Appeals of Champaign County finds that:

-(Note: asterisk indicates items of evidence that are identical to evidence in Case 928-S-19)
+(Note: asterisk indicates items of evidence that are identical to evidence in Case 003-S-21)

-- 1. Petitioners Fred and Carolyn Helmuth, 506 E CR 300N, Arcola, d.b.a.
-FCH Enterprises LLC, own the subject property.
-They are the sole officers and stakeholders of FCH Enterprises LLC.
-Dan Cothern, petitioner's agent for the zoning cases, is a Realtor with Keller Williams Real Estate. - 2.
-The subject property is a 7.05-acre tract in the East Half of the Northeast Quarter of the Northeast Quarter of Section 33, Township 20 North, Range 9 East of the Third Principal Meridian in Somer Township with an address of 3804 N Cunningham Avenue, Urbana. - A. According to the Champaign County Supervisor of Assessments Office, the subject property was erroneously divided into two parcels under Urbana Champaign Sanitary District (UCSD) Ordinance Number 266.
+- \1.
+Petitioners Ryan and Amanda Donaldson, 725 N Maple, Paxton, own the subject property.
+They are the sole officers and stakeholders of D5 Holdings Group LLC. - \2.
+The subject property is a 7.05-acre tract in the East Half of the Northeast Quarter of the Northeast Quarter of Section 33, Township 20 North, Range 9 East of the Third Principal Meridian in Somer Township with an address of 3804 N Cunningham Avenue, Urbana. - \A. According to the Champaign County Supervisor of Assessments Office, the subject property was erroneously divided into two parcels under Urbana Champaign Sanitary District (UCSD) Ordinance Number 266.
 However, the UCSD deed only annexes properties into the UCSD area; it does not create lots.
 This division was never approved by the City of Urbana, which has subdivision jurisdiction.
-For the purpose of processing these zoning cases, the subject property will be referred to as a 7.05 acre tract, and resolving the recording error is independent of the Champaign County Planning & Zoning Department. - 3.
-Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - A. The subject property is located within the one and one-half mile extraterritorial jurisdiction of the City of Urbana, a municipality with zoning.
+For the purpose of processing these zoning cases, the subject property will be referred to as a 7.05-acre tract, and resolving the recording error is independent of the Champaign County Planning & Zoning Department. - \3.
+Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - \A. The subject property is located within the one and one-half mile extraterritorial jurisdiction of the City of Urbana, a municipality with zoning.
 Zoned municipalities have protest rights in Map Amendment cases.
-Notice of the public hearing was sent to the City. - (1) The subject property is 0.42 miles north of the City of Urbana.
+Notice of the public hearing was sent to the City. - \(1) The subject property is 0.42 miles north of the City of Urbana.
 The City's most recent Comprehensive Plan Map from 2005 shows the subject property to be in the Agriculture future land use area.
-Urbana defines the Agriculture land use as "those that involve crop cultivation and production, the raising of livestock and uses that support agriculture, such as feed stores and silos." - B. The subject property is located within Somer Township, which does not have a Plan Commission.
+Urbana defines the Agriculture land use as "those that involve crop cultivation and production, the raising of livestock and uses that support agriculture, such as feed stores and silos." - \B. The subject property is located within Somer Township, which does not have a Plan Commission.
 Townships with Plan Commissions have protest rights in Map Amendment cases. - 4.
-Regarding comments by petitioners, when asked on the petition what error in the present Ordinance is to be corrected by the proposed change, the petitioner has indicated: "Convert from AG-2 to B-4 to attract build-to-suit clients and provide storage larger than the typical miniwarehouse sizes.
-Provide 800, 1,000, and 1,800 square foot storage options." - 5.
-Regarding comments by the petitioner, when asked on the petition what other circumstances justify the rezoning the petitioner has indicated the following: "Expand the availability of B-4 land to the East side of the County.
-Most development has been to the West and Southwest of Champaign with no good options on the North side of Urbana.
-Joining the existing B-4 land (20 acres) at the N/E corner of Olympia and Rt 45 which has been re-zoned for a few years."
+Regarding comments by petitioners, when asked on the petition what error in the present Ordinance is to be corrected by the proposed change, the petitioner has indicated: "AG-2 zoning does not allow multiple principal buildings on one lot.
+Multiple principal buildings are allowed in B-4." - 5.
+Regarding comments by the petitioner, when asked on the petition what other circumstances justify the rezoning the petitioner has indicated the following: "B-4 zoning would allow the flexibility in the tenants that may be interested in leasing space.
+This would allow us to better serve our customers.
+There is undeveloped land with to the north of our property.
+This would be in character with the surrounding properties."